-Easy Vegan Tofu Scramble ☀️ Start your day off right with this delicious & nutritious dish, prepared with just 4 simple ingredients.
-Breakfast never tasted so good!
+Easy Vegan Tofu Scramble ☀️ Start your day off right with this simply delicious & nutritious plant-based twist on traditional scrambled eggs prepared with only 5 ingredients and in just a few minutes!
+Breakfast just got even better!

 When I was a kid, once or twice a month, my mom would prepare a full Sunday morning breakfast for us.
 Often times, she would serve up a big batch of scrambled eggs accompanied by an assortment of toppings, like tomatoes, avocado, grated cheese, sliced olives, or mushrooms.
 It was the only way I enjoyed eating eggs, and I loved having the option to choose whatever I felt like adding.
 Sometimes she would also make browned potatoes or fluffy pancakes.
 It was such a fun way to start the day!